Wisconsin 4-H Foundation hosting art contest

-The art contest is open to any current Wisconsin 4-H member, with cash prizes totaling nearly $1,000.
+The art contest is open to Wisconsin 4-H members, with cash prizes totaling nearly $1,000.
 The contest will be held virtually, with photos of all entries submitted electronically.
-Entries are being accepted now through Nov.
+Entries are being accepted through Nov.
 1.

 The contest is broken into eight categories: